 Gin is the ideal alcohol to use in this drink.
 Since it’s derived from juniper, it adds another layer of woodsy flavor to the drink.
 As much as I love gin in this drink, it’s also delicious without it.
 I have a family member who is allergic to juniper, so he doesn’t drink gin and appreciates that this drink tastes great without it, too.
 I enjoy it either way!

-2 tablespoons lemon or lime juice - or a combination
+- 2 tablespoons lemon juice or lime juice

-12 ounces selter water (plain, lemon, or lime)
+- 12 ounces sparkling water plain, lemon, or lime

-Make the rosemary syrup: In a small pot on the stove, combine the coconut sugar or maple syrup, water, and one rosemary sprig and bring to a boil.
+- Make the rosemary syrup: In a small pot on the stove, combine the maple syrup, water, and one rosemary sprig and bring to a boil.
 Boil for 90 seconds, then remove from heat and allow to cool a couple minutes.

-Add ice to two glasses, then strain from the shaker equally into each glass.
-Top with seltzer water and garnish with lemon peel and a rosemary sprig.
+- Add ice to two glasses (if using), then strain from the shaker equally into each glass.
+Top each with sparkling water and garnish with a lemon peel and a rosemary sprig.